tum-db/user-defined-operators/README.md

 ```

 This will:
-- Build an Ubuntu 21.04 image
+- Build an Ubuntu 23.10 image
-- Build LLVM
 - Build glibc and libc++
 - Build Postgres
 - Build udo-runtime
 - Install all other dependencies for the benchmarks

-Especially building LLVM takes a while.
-On our system this takes about 40 minutes.

 ### Run Benchmark Container